xjuan/cambalache/README.md

 ## Contributing

-If you are interested in contributing you can open and issue [here](https://gitlab.gnome.org/jpu/cambalache/-/issues) and/or a merge request [here](https://gitlab.gnome.org/jpu/cambalache/-/merge_requests)
+If you are interested in contributing you can open an issue [here](https://gitlab.gnome.org/jpu/cambalache/-/issues) and/or a merge request [here](https://gitlab.gnome.org/jpu/cambalache/-/merge_requests)

 ## Contact